1945 Indian general election: Background

 On 19 September 1945, the Viceroy Lord Wavell announced that elections to the central and provincial legislatures would be held in December 1945 to January 1946.
 It was also announced that an executive council would be formed and a constitution-making body would be convened after these elections.

 Although the Government of India Act 1935 had proposed an all-India federation, it could not take place because the government held that the Princely states were unwilling to join it.
 Consequently, rather than choosing 375 members, only 102 elective seats were to be filled.
 Hence the elections to the central legislature were held under the terms of the Government of India Act 1919.

 Results

 Central Legislative Assembly

+One Independent member from Bengal representing the Commerce Constituency (Bengal Mahajan Sabha) had after his election joined the INC changing the tally of the INC to 58 and Independents to 4.